-The Debian Project today released the first alpha development version of the installer for the upcoming Debian GNU/Linux 12 “Bookworm” series, which is expected to be released next year.
+The Debian Project released its first release today its alpha development for the upcoming Debian GNU/Linux 12 “Bookworm” series, due out next year.

 Work on Debian GNU/Linux 12 “Bookworm” started a few months ago, and as of today there is also an official installer for Linux/Debian early adopters and friends who want a taste of the new features and improvements.